harviando/bookshelf-api/README.md

 # Bookshelf API Description and Documentation

-## Introduction

-This repository houses the code for a Bookshelf API, providing various endpoints to manage a collection of books.
-Below are the available routes and their functionalities, along with instructions on how to test them.
+Bookshelf API provides various endpoints to manage a collection of books.

 ## Routes and Features